 In addition to its mini-LED panel the Samsung also has the AI-based 'Neo Quantum Processor 8K', which did a great job upscaling 4K and even HD in our tests.
 And while it's relatively expensive compared to standard LED TVs you don't have to shell out big sums on a terrifyingly large TV here: there are three sizes, starting at a relatively low $4,999 / £5,999 for the 65-inch model.

 Read more: Samsung QN900A Neo QLED 8K TV review

-Read more: Sony Z8H 8K TV review
+Read more: TCL 6-Series 8K Roku TV review

 8K TV FAQ

-- Is 8K better than 4K?
-8K displays have four times the number of pixels, making for a huge jump up in detail from 4K displays.
-However, there's little native 8K content available, and truly low-resolution video needs very capable processing to look, well, normal on an 8K screen.
+8K displays have 33 million pixels, which is four times the number of pixels found on 4K displays.
+However, there's little 'native' 8K content available, and truly low-resolution video needs very capable processing to look, well, normal on an 8K screen.

 Regular streaming bandwidths aren't large enough to stream 8K content, and you won't find it on most streaming services like Netflix.
 That isn't to say that won't change in the future, though.

 Trying to figure out if you need an 8K OLED TV, or just a TV with one of those technologies?

 While there aren't many 8K OLED TVs about just yet, they're still hovering around the market here and there, if just for the LG Z Series listed above and 88-inch BeoVision Harmony we reported on last year.